8. Hong Kong Disneyland

 Ride count: 19

-When Disney’s California Adventure opened in 2001, it was supposed to be a the expansion to turn the once-solo Disneyland into a 21st century Disneyland Resort.
+When Disney’s California Adventure opened in 2001, it was supposed to be a the expansion to turn the long-solo Disneyland into a 21st century Disneyland Resort.
 Unfortunately, California Adventure was a park built on a flawed foundation, serving as an irreverent, odd, comical spoof of the Golden State.
 “Too much California, not enough Disney,” the park featured practically no characters, nothing for families, and only one ride of true “Disney caliber” – the Lost Legend: Soarin’ Over California.

 As our epic Disney California Adventure: Part I and Part II exploration revealed, a cumulative $2 billion in enhancements brought the park not just new rides, but a new underlying philosophy, making the once-regrettable second gate as historic, reverent, and vibrant as Disneyland next door.
 (Even if – in the years since its grand 2012 “Re-Opening,” the park has weirdly pivoted away from the California theme it worked so hard to install… it hasn’t an IP-free major attraction since its opening day!)